gopinathsjsu/cmpe202-02-team-project-visionary-coders/backend/README.md

 # Campus Marketplace API (FastAPI)

-A reference implementation of a campus-only marketplace backend built with **FastAPI**.

 ## Highlights
 - JWT auth with roles: **buyer**, **seller**, **admin**
 - Listings CRUD with photos (S3-ready; local storage by default)